howtosave/howto-docker/README.md

 ## Network

-Make a network and run the containers with the network.
+Make a network and run the containers within the network.
 Within the network, the container name is the domain name.
 For example, you can use the container name of a nodejs app in the nginx config file.
 See nginx-conf/conf.d/default/webapp.stream.conf for details.